MS in Medical Sciences Dual Degree Options

 The Division of Graduate Medical Sciences and the School of Public Health offer a dual degree that is broadly based in preclinical medical sciences and public health.
 Students must apply and be accepted to both the Division of Graduate Medical Sciences and to the School of Public Health.
 The admissions do not have to be concurrent.
 Often a MAMS student will choose to apply to the dual degree MPH program once they arrive at BU usually following the fall semester.

-MPH requirements for MA/MPH degree candidates: All students must complete a minimum of 32 credits of courses numbered SPH •• 700 or above with 16 core credits and 16 credits in a chosen concentration.
+MPH requirements for MS/MPH degree candidates: All students must complete a minimum of 32 credits of courses numbered SPH •• 700 or above with 16 core credits and 16 credits in a chosen concentration.
 No transfer credit is allowed.
 Students must meet all core, concentration, and degree requirements, including the practicum and the culminating experience, for their concentration at the School of Public Health.

 Stephen Brady, PhD